ScomosLastName/Pol-Air-Status/README.md

 ## Other Commands

 > [!WARNING]
-> If you restart the bot you woill have to set it up again in discord!
+> If you restart the bot you will have to set it up again in discord!

 ## Develpment notes
  Ignore failed checks from the cloudflare worker, forgot to delete it after i worked out it didn't support discord.js.